 Chose cookie cutter shapes that are less likely to break.
 Some of my favorites shape include : rounds, hearts, squares, cupcakes, plaques, strawberry shape (this one can be turned into 30 + different designs) Avoid shapes with long, thin, pointy sections as there are more like to break in the shipping.

 Make sure to use bubble wrap and line the bottom and inside walls of the box with the bubble wrap.
 Layer cookies into the box between sheets of bubble wrap, keeping little room between cookies so they are not touching but not too much of a room so they can’t shift too much while in transit.

-It is important to fill every corner with either extra tissue paper or bubble wrap or styrofoam packaging peanuts.
+It is important to fill every corner with extra tissue paper, bubble wrap, or styrofoam packaging peanuts.
 Close the box and shake it.
-Do you hear and feel the movement inside of the box?
-If you do then you need to add more packaging material to prevent the shifting from occurring.
+Do you hear and feel the movement inside the box?
+If you do, then you need to add more packaging material to prevent the shifting from occurring.

-Do you have a question to which you don’t see an answer in my Royal Icing FAQ?
-Be sure to message me.
+Do you have a question you don’t see an answer to in my Ultimate Guide to Royal Icing?
+Message me about it